LemmySmackett/LemmySmackettCom/content/stories/mature/the_endless_possibilities_of_ai_ads_and_you.md

 "What?
 Don't you have a phone?"

-"Yeah, but OpenAI tracks every word you type, the government legally requires them to keep every question you ask, and the AI automatically scans and cross-references the conversation backlog to detect and report any criminal offenses—or probable intent to commit criminal offenses—to the Feds and local authorities."
+"Yeah, but AI companies tracks every word you type, the government legally requires them to keep every question you ask, and the AI itself automatically scans and cross-references the conversation backlog to detect and report any criminal offenses—or probable intent to commit criminal offenses—to the Feds and local authorities."

 "What?
-Okay, now I definitely don't want you on my computer.
-Get—"
+That's not true."

+"Okay, so you don't mind if I—"

+"Nope!"

 "Come on, man.
 I just need to ask ChatGPT what a good synonym for callipygian is."